 Music copyrights generally fall into two categories: composition and sound recording.
 The composition refers to the music and the lyrics of a song and is usually owned by the songwriters and/or publishers.
 The sound recording refers to a particular recorded version of the music and lyrics.
 These copyrights are usually owned by artists and/or labels.

 With Sound Royalties, you always retain ownership of your copyrights.
-We analyze music royalty streams and offer flexible terms and pricing through our royalty financing, while never compromising your copyrights.
+We analyze music royalty streams and offer flexible terms and pricing through our royalty financing, while never compromising your copyrights, so you can keep your copyrights.

 Why should you register your copyrights?